-As the members are aware, in terms of Section 148 of the Companies Act, 2013 and Companies (Cost Records and Audit) Rules, 2014, the Company is required to appoint a Cost Auditor to conduct Audit of the cost records of the Company, relating to the Cement Product of the Company.
+As the members are aware, in terms of Section 148 of the Companies Act, 2013 and Companies (Cost Records and

+Audit) Rules, 2014, the Company is required to appoint a Cost Auditor to conduct Audit of the cost records of the Company, relating to the Cement Product of the Company.

 M/s.
 J.K.
-Kabra & Co, Cost Accountants have been appointed as the Cost Auditors of the Company for the Financial Year 2020-21 by the Board of Directors, in its meeting held on 29th June, 2019, on the recommendation of the Audit Committee of the Company.
-The Board has fixed remuneration of ₹ 75,000/- (Rupees Ninety Thousands only) exclusive of applicable service tax and out-of-pocket expenses.
+Kabra & Co, Cost Accountants have been appointed as the Cost Auditors of the Company for the Financial Year 2021-22 by the Board of Directors. on the recommendation of the Audit Committee of the Company.
+The Board has fixed remuneration of Rs.
+75,000/- (Rupees Ninety Thousands only) exclusive of applicable service tax and out-of-pocket expenses.